anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 <img src="package_structure.png" width="500" height="400">

 ### Module anomaly_libs ###
-This module contains all the needed python libraries required to run the package.
+This module imports all the needed python libraries that are required to run the package.

 ### Module anomaly_data_preprocessing ###
 This module contains the data preprocessing tasks which includes detrending and deseasonalising the time series, as well as finding optimal hyperparameters for the models.

-1. min\_samples = find\_min\_samples(df)
-   - Definition: This function is used to find an hyperparameter for DBSCAN.
-      - Find min\_samples: min\_samples is chosen as 2\*n, where n = the dimensionlity of the data.
-   - Input Parameters: df is the dataset.
-   - Output: Returns min\_samples.

-2. eps = find\_eps(df)
-   - Definition: This function is used to find an hyperparameter for DBSCAN.
-     - Find eps: eps is chosen as the point of maximum curvature of the k-NN distance graph.
-   - Input Parameters: df is the dataset.
-   - Output: Returns eps.

-3. p = find\_seasonal\_period(df)
-   - Definition: This function is used to find an hyperparameter for Thymeboost.
-     - Find p: seasonal\_period is chosen as the first expected seasonal period at the maximum amplitude, computed using Fast Fourier Transform.
-   - Input Parameters: df is the dataset.
-   - Output: Returns seasonal\_period.

-4. output = detrend(df, id\_column, time\_column, time\_format)
+1. output = detrend(df, id\_column, time\_column, time\_format)
    - Definition: This function is used to identify trend and then, detrend a time series.
      - Identify trend: Augmented Dickey Fuller Test (ADF test) is used to capture trend of the time series.
      - Detrend: 'detrend' function is used from the 'scipy' module for detrending the time series.